 Note that each of Minnesota's regional Development Organizations has worked on a five-year update of the Local Human Service Public Transit Coordination Plans required by the Office of Transit in MnDOT.

-Add/expand Saturday or Sunday bus service; add dial-a-ride to regular service; assist in the creation of or promote the existance of a car sharing business or bike sharing business/service; embed a transit station/stop in a transit-oriented/mixed-use district.
-Report supportive changes in parking requirements under action 14.1
+Add/expand Saturday or Sunday bus service; add dial-a-ride to regular service; embed a transit station/stop in a transit-oriented/mixed-use district.
+Report supportive changes in parking requirements under BPA 14.1.

-Bike-sharing/scooter-sharing in a small city; schedule transit service for at least every 30 minutes during peak hours so that 75% of city addresses are within 1/2 mile of a transit stop; incorporate payment for both local transit and ride-shares (and connections between the two) on a single smartphone app.
+Schedule transit service for at least every 30 minutes during peak hours so that 75% of city addresses are within 1/2 mile of a transit stop; incorporate payment for both local transit and ride-shares (and connections between the two) on a single smartphone app; analyze and set policies to reduce transit enforcement disparities by race, disability, or income.

 Who's doing it